How to Apply

 Job responsibilities include but are not limited to:

-- Graduate experience at the University of Michigan is required; more than one year is strongly preferred.
-Applicants must be currently registered in a Rackham graduate program.
-Students who are unsure if they are in a Rackham graduate program should check their graduate program listing in http://www.rackham.umich.edu/programs-of-study.
+Graduate experience at the University of Michigan is required; more than one year is strongly preferred.

-- Excellent communication skills including the ability to maintain confidentiality in matters of a sensitive and confidential nature.
+Excellent oral and written communication skills including the ability to maintain confidentiality in matters of a sensitive and confidential nature.

 U-M EEO/AA Statement